 The US-Mexico Business Coalition will actively organize meetings, roundtables and events for its Members to facilitate direct dialogue with senior officials from both U.S. and Mexican Executive branches and Legislative bodies.
 The organization will develop policy papers and will serve as a substantive and active resource and partner to both governments to help strengthen the bilateral commercial relationship.

 In addition to participating in organized meetings with officials from both governments, gaining access to all USMBC communications, and being listed on the organization’s website; member companies will have the ability to direct, shape and lead the organization.

 USMBC will be corporate membership based and day-to-day operations will be run by an Executive Director.

 Eric Stewart is a Partner with the Washington, DC firm of Williams & Jensen, PLLC.
 Mr. Stewart represents clients before the Administration, Congress and select foreign governments on a range of international and domestic policy matters.
-He also serves as the President of the American-Lithuanian Business Council, the US-Poland Business Council, the US-Hungary Business Council and the American-Romanian Business Council, and as the Executive Director of the US Turkmenistan Business Council.
+He also serves as the President of the American-Central European Business Association, the American-Lithuanian Business Council, the US-Poland Business Council, the US-Hungary Business Council and the American-Romanian Business Council, and as the Executive Director of the US Turkmenistan Business Council.

 Previously, Mr. Stewart served as the Deputy Assistant Secretary for Europe at the U.S. Department of Commerce where he was responsible for developing programs, policies and strategies designed to strengthen the United States’ commercial position in Europe.
 Mr. Stewart directed the Department’s activities on trade, commerce, compliance and investment policies for more than 50 countries (including European Commission and 25 EU countries, Turkey, Russia and the Independent States) in the region.
 Mr. Stewart served as the Acting Assistant Secretary and was granted top secret security clearance.